The Great Baddow Horticultural Society Summer Show will be held at Sandon School Molrams Lane on Saturday 18th July 2020

 Highest Points: The Alston Challenge Trophy and GBHS Diploma.

 Class 110.
 White loaf from 1 lb of dough

 Class 111.
 Victoria Sponge use raspberry jam, no cream, no sugar topping

 Class 112.
-Viennese fingers x 6 (recipe supplied)
+Red Velvet cupcakes x 6 (recipe supplied)

 Class 113.
 Savoury quiche